nitad54448/yappari-5-1/README.md

 Yappari 5.1 is compiled with Labview 2023 for Windows 10.
 The recommended way to install this program is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
 Make sure you download the Volume.zip file and not what is labelled as source file archives.
 The source is not included in this distribution.
 Several versions are available in [Releases](https://github.com/nitad54448/yappari-5-1/releases) in general the last one is the best choice.
 In case of bugs, please report them, and go to an earlier version.

 Alternatively, you can download all the files from __Code__ as a zip file and install the Labview 2023 64bits runtime engine.
-You may already have this "engine" if you have previously installed Yappari or other programs written in LV2023 or you can download it freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).
+You may already have this "engine" if you have previously installed Yappari or you can download it freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).
 The files in __Code__ are always the latest version.
 For previous ones, look in [Releases](https://github.com/nitad54448/yappari-5-1/releases).

 After installing the program in a directory of your choice, some other directories will be created : /data, /drt, /files, /help and /models.
 The _models_ directory contains png files with images for creating circuits.
 The _data_ directory contains some dll required by the program and in the /files you can see some examples of data files and custom definitions.
 The /help directory holds some images for this document and some help files.
 You can safely remove it if you want.